 In-depth Market Knowledge & Detailed Review

 To be an effective Third Party Evaluator you need to have current knowledge of the industry.
 At KGC, we pride ourselves on our in-depth market research.
-We believe we are best placed to give guidance, advice and recommendations on how best to ensure your current or future service provider delivers the service you require.
+We believe we’re best placed to give guidance, advice and recommendations on how best to ensure your current or future service provider delivers the service you require.
 Our detailed Benchmarking & Market Reviews enable you to demonstrate the good governance and due diligence demanded by TPR.

 Our Benchmarking Reviews can help you renegotiate your contract and for the current provider to sharpen or reshape its service.
-We find in longer term relationships, the original service agreement, scope of service and contract often does not reflect the needs of today’s pension schemes.
+We find in longer term relationships, the original service agreement, scope of service and contract often doesn’t reflect the needs of today’s pension schemes.
 Our market research is unrivalled and covers all the key services a scheme needs, such as actuarial, advisory and delegated investment, as well as administration.
 We also keep up to date with the Independent Trustee sector.

 Case Study – Large scheme